Fluorine compounds: Chemical characteristics, effects of presence in a molecule

 Fluorine forms compounds with all elements except neon and helium.
 In particular, it forms binary compounds, named fluorides, with all said elements except argon.
 All of the elements up to einsteinium, element 99, have been checked except for astatine and francium, and fluorine is also known to form compounds with mendelevium, element 101, rutherfordium, element 104, and seaborgium, element 106.

 As a result of its small size and high negative charge density, the fluoride anion is the "hardest" base (i.e., of low polarizability).
-Because of this, fluorides in real salt crystals often have higher effective charges than oxides of the same metal, even though oxygen's formal charge is twice as great as fluorine's.

 As a part of a molecule, it is a part with great inductive effect.
 In the latter case, it significantly increases the acidity of a molecule: the anion formed after giving the proton off becomes stable as a result.
 Consider acetic acid and its mono-, di-, and trifluoroacetic derivatives and their pKa values (4.74, 2.66, 1.24, and 0.23); in other words, the trifluoro derative is 33,800 times stronger an acid than acetic.
 Fluorine is a principal component of the strongest known charge-neutral acid, fluoroantimonic acid (H_{2}FSbF_{6}).
 There is evidence for an even stronger acid called fluoroauric acid (H_{2}FAuF_{6}) but it has not proved isolable.

-In a molecule that is composed of a central atoms and fluorines attached to it, the intermolecular bonding is not very strong.
-Moreover, the dense negative balls that fluorines are repel each other.
-Therefore, the intermolecular bonding strength falls further down, a result of which is the low melting point of high fluorides.